Reporting an Accident - Owner

 - Accidents / Collisions – Damage caused by a renter in a covered accident.

-- Theft – Vehicle theft or stolen parts, with a valid police report.
+- Theft – Vehicle theft with a valid police report.

 - Vandalism – Intentional third-party damage, with a valid police report.